Luisg882/Super-Physio-main/README.md

 - Block the booking for days and times where the practice is close.
 - Create a user interface where the physiotherapy can upload all the documentation from the diagnostic, different test and the patient progression.
 - A news section.
 - I attempt to create a list with the different pathologies that we treat.
-I try to be a single list on mobile devices and then split in 2 different ones for tablets and monitors but it gives accessibility problems and there are bugs in the implementation.
+I try to make a single list on mobile devices and then split in 2 different ones for tablets and monitors but it gives accessibility problems and there are bugs in the implementation.